hackclub/some-assembly-required/guide/cpu/communicating.md

 </p>
 <br />

-Line by line you’d translate the recipe until you have a new recipe for your friend to use.
-You’d take the first measurement, 2 cups of flour (**assembly language**), convert it to grams (**the assembler**), and then write the converted recipe to use 68 grams of flour (**machine code**).
-Look at you go - you’re the assembler here!
+Line by line you'd translate the recipe until you have a new recipe for your friend to use.
+You'd take the first measurement, 2 cups of flour (**assembly language**), convert it to grams (**the assembler**), and then write the converted recipe to use 68 grams of flour (**machine code**).
+Look at you go - you're the assembler here!

 You could skip all of this assembly shenanigans by writing the machine code directly, but machine code looks something like: